-To get these issues free by e-mail each week, just subscribe using the form on this page — your privacy is Randy’s policy.
+To get these issues free by email each week, click here to open a subscribe form.
 (Or cruise around the web site to see more samples, archive, and info on our terrific book collections of thousands of past stories.)

 Did You Find an Error?
 Check the Errata Page for updates.

 This Week’s Contributors: MS-Mike Straw, AC-Alexander Cohen, RC-Randy Cassingham.

 Can You Believe it was twenty years ago that Janet Jackson “flashed” the Super Bowl?!
 I think of it as an eye-rolling triviality, but it dominated the news for weeks.
 What irked me is the laughable “wardrobe malfunction” excuse when it was plainly obvious that it was an intended stunt — which I proved with a page on True’s site.
 That was moved to the JJF microsite shortly after, yetwas controversial in at least one journalism forum.In October, I told the story of an Oklahoma judge who Facebooked and texted her way through a trial — when she was supposed to be overseeing the trial regarding the murder of a 2-year-old girl.
 If that wasn’t bad enough, her texts were extremely partial to the defense.
 It’s an outrageous story with a new update: the judge has agreed to resign.
 More in the archive: Injudicious.

 Ten Years Ago in True: When reading the stories to choose one, I chuckled when I got to the tagline — and it’s my story!
 Apparently, ten years is about long enough to forget what’s coming.
 Usually One must Go to a Bowling Alley to Meet Someone of this Stature.
 (If you know the cultural reference in that slug, you’re finelycultured indeed!)

 This Week’s Sunday Reading: When a Fake Story makes it into True, I jump on it hard.
 Ethics Train Wreck.